Speak with an admissions advisor. 562-475-4604

 Fees associated with conditional acceptance are the responsibility of the student and include the following:

-*The Background Standard package includes all third-party fees other than the New York Statewide (NYOCA) which would be billed to the school, when applicable.
-The current NYOCA fee as of August 2020 is $95.
-Please note that this is NOT a Universal Background Screening fee, it is a state of New York fee that is subject to change at any time.
+*The standard background check includes all third-party fees other than the New York Statewide (NYOCA) which would be billed to the school, when applicable.
+The current NYOCA fee as of August 2023 is $98.
+Please note this is not a Universal background check fee, it is a state of New York fee that is subject to change at any time.

 Fees are subject to change